carrot/roots-util/README.md

 This example pulls all non-ignored files in the css directory and tests whether we have a match in the `fs.detect` function.
 There are many other ways this can be used, just a quick example here.

-#### output_path(path)
+#### output_path(path, ext)

 Given the path to a source file in a roots project, produces the output path that it will be written to.
+Accepts an optional extension override (by default will return with the same file extension as the input).
 Returns a [vinyl](https://github.com/wearefractal/vinyl)-wrapped file object.

 **Example:**
 ```coffee